alexandru/alexn.org/_posts/2020-05-26-scala-fatal-warnings.md

 ## Best Practice: Stop Ignoring Warnings!

-Some of it might be noise, however in that noise some real gems might be missed, warnings that signal bugs.
-For example the compiler can do exhaustiveness checks when pattern matching:
+Some of it might be noise; however, in that noise, some real gems might be missed, warnings that signal bugs.
+For example, the compiler can do exhaustiveness checks when pattern matching:

 ```scala
 def size(list: List[_]): Int =